in 2003, a consortium of manufacturers including Olympus, Panasonic and Kodak

 announced Sept 2008.

-system now enables thin body design and lenses that can be made much
+the Micro system now enables thin body design and lenses that can be

-which suggest the Micro lenses will have narrower diameters and not jus at
+mounts which suggest the Micro lenses will have narrower diameters and

-a Four Thirds lens via an adapter onto the Micro body, and hence almost
+able attach a Four Thirds lens via an adapter onto the Micro body, and

-any lens that one currently can fit onto a Four Thirds dSLR body.
+hence almost any lens that one currently can fit onto a Four Thirds

 My take of the Four Thirds Micro System: